••• GaETC •••

 Instructional Technology Coaches

-New for 2024, we have added a strand of sessions specifically for Instructional Technology Coaches.
+We have added a strand of sessions specifically for Instructional Technology Coaches.
 These sessions will be tagged for easy reference in the conference app.
 Instructional coaches are invited to any of the Leadership Strand events and sessions.
 As part of this track, All4Ed will be doing a Part I/Part 2 – two hour block of time for participants in this strand.
 Additionally, Adam Phyall will be doing two sessions on Thursday for Future Ready Technology Leaders.

-2024 Leadership Strand Keynote Sponsor
+2025 Leadership Strand Keynote Sponsor

-Leadership Strand Sponsors
+2025 Leadership Strand Sponsors

 Audio Enhancement